 On December 8th, Canada 2020 hosted the next in our series of discussions on how policies can support well-being, connectivity and innovation in smaller and rural communities in Canada.

 Canada 2020 is convening researchers, stakeholders and policymakers with expertise in rural and community economic development to engage in policy discussions and identify solutions that can work on the ground.
 With a focus on COVID recovery and taking stock of changes and new opportunities produced during the pandemic, Canada 2020 is focused on how to make rapid progress on Canada’s rural economic development strategy.

 Driven, vibrant, and innovative Canadian communities like Faro, Yukon; Churchbridge, Saskatchewan; Baie-Saint-Paul, Québec; and Clarenville, Newfoundland are integral to our economy, culture, and social fabric, making Canada the prosperous and successful country that it is.

 But as the last year has accelerated and revealed, rural and smaller Canadian communities face unique challenges and opportunities.

-That’s why Canada 2020 is launching a research project focused on developing the best ideas and practices that support community well-being and inclusive economic growth in rural and smaller Canadian communities.
-The project, led by Matthew Mendelsohn in partnership with Mike Moffatt of the Smart Prosperity Institute, will work to achieve strategic alignment across key policy issues, including infrastructure and transportation investments, innovation and support for entrepreneurs, green transition, skills training, digital infrastructure, population strategies, and more.
+That’s why Canada 2020 is launching a new research project focused on identifying the best ideas and practices that support community well-being and inclusive economic growth in rural and smaller Canadian communities.

 Featuring roundtable discussions, policy labs, events, and discussion papers, A Sustainable, Inclusive, and Digital Future for Rural Canada will work with local and community experts to develop a roadmap for well-being for smaller and rural Canadian communities.